-We are a small group of family, friends and neighbours with a simple aim.
-None of us are paid and that was the real crunch; if we were to become a registered charity we would have to pay a solicitor to go through our books.
+We began as a small group of family, friends and neighbours with a simple aim.
+None of us were paid and that was the real crunch; if we were to become a registered charity we would have to pay a solicitor to go through our books.

 We already have an independent auditor who audits our books each year and that we thought was enough.
 The spare time we have goes into fund-raising and if more time has to be taken out for more book work, who is going to suffer?

 In our eyes it will be the children.
 Our books are there for the public to look at whenever they like.
 After all they are the ones who give us the money which enables us to grant the wishes, so they are the people we have to answer to.